emuiga/Santiago/README.md

 ## FEATURES
 The product has two users:<br>
 - The library officer who will be acting as the administrator.<br>
-- The library patrons who borrow and use library facilities.<br>
+- The library patrons who borrow and use library facilities.
 The features that are available to the library officer once logged in are:<br>
 Can view details; figures for all books listed, all books outside the library, and books returned, among other things from the dashboard.<br>